Watch 'Black Clover's New Opening, Ending Here

-Although Black Clover‘s third opening and ending sequences had their share of fans, with the new arc and new status quo, the series also needed a brand new opening and ending theme.
+Black Clover has just kicked off the newest arc of the series, and fans can’t wait to see what the new story has to offer.
+Especially now that the series has received a new opening and ending theme sequence to celebrate.

-The fourth opening theme is “Guess who is back” by Kumi Kouda and can be seen in the video above, and the new ending theme is “Four” as performed by Faky and can be seen in the video below:
+The third opening theme, which can be seen in the video above, is “Black Rover” as performed by Vickeblanka, and the third ending theme sequence for the series is “Black to the dreamlight” as performed by the group EMPiRE.
+It can be seen in the video below:

 Videos by ComicBook.com